accoffin12/-streaming-05-smart-smoker/README.md

         if smoker_deque[0] - temps_float >= 15:
             smoker_change = smoker_deque[0] - temps_float
 ```
-Finally if the change in temperature has indicated a decrease in temperture by at least 15 degrees F, based on the data in the window an Alert is generated.
+If the temperature change has indicated a decrease in temperature by at least 15 degrees F, based on the data in the window an Alert is generated.

 ```
 logger.info(f'''